EVRAZ (OTCMKTS:EVRZF) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of EVRAZ (OTCMKTS:EVRZF) from a buy rating to a hold rating in a research report report published on Monday, Zacks.com reports.
+Zacks Investment Research lowered shares of EVRAZ (OTCMKTS:EVRZF) from a buy rating to a hold rating in a report issued on Monday morning, Zacks.com reports.

 According to Zacks, “EVRAZ plc is involved in integrated steel, mining and vanadium business.
 The company’s principal activities consists of manufacturing steel and steel products, Iron ore mining and enrichment , Coal mining, Manufacturing vanadium products as well as trading operations and logistics.
 It operates primarily in the Russian Federation, Ukraine, USA, Canada, Czech Republic, Italy, Kazakhstan and South Africa.
 EVRAZ plc is based in London, the United Kingdom. “

-Other analysts have also recently issued reports about the company.
-JPMorgan Chase & Co. reissued a neutral rating on shares of EVRAZ in a research note on Wednesday, July 22nd.
-Morgan Stanley restated an underweight rating on shares of EVRAZ in a report on Tuesday, June 23rd.
-ValuEngine lowered shares of EVRAZ from a hold rating to a sell rating in a report on Monday, August 3rd.
-Finally, Goldman Sachs Group began coverage on shares of EVRAZ in a report on Wednesday, June 17th.
-They issued a sell rating for the company.
-Three equities research analysts have rated the stock with a sell rating and two have issued a hold rating to the company.
-The company currently has a consensus rating of Sell and a consensus price target of $4.75.
+A number of other research firms also recently issued reports on EVRZF.
+Morgan Stanley reaffirmed an underweight rating on shares of EVRAZ in a research report on Tuesday, June 23rd.
+ValuEngine downgraded EVRAZ from a hold rating to a sell rating in a research report on Monday, August 3rd.
+JPMorgan Chase & Co. reaffirmed a neutral rating on shares of EVRAZ in a research report on Thursday, August 20th.
+Finally, Goldman Sachs Group began coverage on EVRAZ in a research report on Wednesday, June 17th.
+They issued a sell rating on the stock.
+Three equities research analysts have rated the stock with a sell rating and two have given a hold rating to the company’s stock.
+EVRAZ currently has a consensus rating of Sell and an average price target of $5.00.

 EVRAZ Company Profile